Are you itching to get back to running but don't know where to start?

 THAT is what Navigating Postpartum Fitness is all about!

-Three workouts per week that provide strengthening specific to the needs of the postpartum body and that are progressed intentionally as you work through the course.
+Six weeks of intentionally progressed workouts (three workouts per week) that provide strengthening specific to the needs of the postpartum body and that are progressed intentionally building the strength and stability to run week after week.

 Not just workouts to blindly follow but the knowledge and awareness needed to intentionally progress through them and beyond based on the needs of your body.